awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-quick-setup.md

 + **Choose all instances in the current AWS account and Region**: Quick Setup locates and applies the configuration options to all instances in the current AWS account and Region\.
 + **Specify instance tags**: Quick Setup uses the tag key and \(optional\) tag value that you specify to locate instances\.
 + **Choose instances manually**: Quick Setup enables you to choose one or more instances from a list\.
++ **Choose a resource group**: Quick Setup enables you to choose a resource group that includes the resources you want to target\.

 **Organization**
 + **Target organizational units \(OUs\)**: Quick Setup enables you to target multiple AWS Organizations organizational units \(OUs\)\.
 Quick Setup applies your configuration to all accounts within an OU\.